glu-lang/glu-book/_docs/use_functions.md

 ```

 With this declaration, you do not need to provide `param2` a value, the default one will be used .
-You should keep in mind that the order in which your optional parameters are written have his importance.
+However, it's important to pay attention to the order of your parameters.
-If a non-optional parameter is asked with an optional one, the optional parameter must always be declared last.
+If a function has both required and optional parameters, the optional ones must always come after the required ones.

 ## Functions with Return Values